Looking for a list of Clive Cussler books in order? We’re here to help.

 Clive Cussler Books in Order – Fargo Adventures

 Sam and Remi Fargo are the central characters of this adventure.
-The husband and wife team of a professional treasure hunter, Remi Fargo, travels to various locations around the globe to solve ancient mysteries.
-They find long-lost and forgotten treasures while on their quest.
+They travel to various locations around the globe to solve ancient mysteries.
+They also find long-lost and forgotten treasures while on their quest.

 The series was co-written with Grant Blackwood, Thomas Perry, Russel Blake, and most recently, Robin Burcell.